MelanieBierbaum/StoreSalesTFS/README.md

 # StoreSalesTFS
 Repository for the Kaggle challenge Store Sales Time Series Forecasting

-This repository contains several notebooks I made for the Kaggle Challenge https://www.kaggle.com/competitions/store-sales-time-series-forecasting as well as a PowerBI file which I used for EDA.
+This repository contains several notebooks I made for the Kaggle Challenge https://www.kaggle.com/competitions/store-sales-time-series-forecasting.

 The task was to predict sales data for 2 weeks.

 Metric: root mean squared log error.

+EDA was done using PowerBi, but the pbix file is to large to upload here.

 ## StoreSalesTSF - LGBM
 LightGBM was the first model I used.
 Many re-runs with evolving features.
 Marking categorical features gave similar results than not marking them.
 Although hyperparameters were tuned with unmarked categorical features.